dharan0808/travel-planner-agent/README.md

-# travel-planner-agent# Travel Planner Agent 🧳✈️
+# Travel Planner Agent 🧳✈️

 This project is an **AI-powered Travel Planner Agent** built using **IBM Watsonx Granite 3-8B Instruct** model.
 It generates personalized travel itineraries based on user preferences such as location, budget, trip type, and duration.